TUW-VieVS/VLBI/README.md

 Please be aware that this repository contains more or less only the program code.
 The data files necessary for processing have to be downloaded from external sources.

 ### Observation data
+* Please note: in order to access the data achive of CDDIS you need an Earthdata Login as described here https://cddis.nasa.gov/Data_and_Derived_Products/CDDIS_Archive_Access.html.
-* NGS can be downloaded for example from ftp://cddis.nasa.gov/vlbi/ivsdata/ngs/ and have to be stored in year folders (NGS-files have to be uncompressed): `/VLBI/DATA/NGS/yyyy/`
+* NGS can be downloaded for example from https://cddis.nasa.gov/archive/vlbi/ivsdata/ngs/ and have to be stored in year folders (NGS-files have to be uncompressed): `/VLBI/DATA/NGS/yyyy/`
-* vgosDB can be downloaded from ftp://cddis.gsfc.nasa.gov/vlbi/ivsdata/vgosdb/ and have to be stored in year folders as you download them (compressed tar files, *.tgz or *.tar.gz): `/VLBI/DATA/vgosDB/yyyy/`
+* vgosDB can be downloaded from https://cddis.nasa.gov/archive/vlbi/ivsdata/vgosdb/ and have to be stored in year folders as you download them (compressed tar files, *.tgz or *.tar.gz): `/VLBI/DATA/vgosDB/yyyy/`
-* Master files are needed for the automatic generation of a process list, they can be downloaded from ftp://cddis.gsfc.nasa.gov/pub/vlbi/ivscontrol/ as yearly *.txt files and have to be stored in : `/VLBI/DATA/MASTER`
+* Master files are needed for the automatic generation of a process list, they can be downloaded from https://cddis.nasa.gov/archive/vlbi/ivscontrol/ as yearly *.txt files and have to be stored in : `/VLBI/DATA/MASTER`

 ### Earth Orientation parameters
 * EOP C04 can be downloaded from ftp://ftp.iers.org/products/eop/long-term/ .
 Take for example "eopc04_14_IAU2000.62-now" and store it as `C04_14_1962_now.txt` in `/VLBI/EOP/`.